kschweizer/RDBMS/readme.md

-###SETUP
+### SETUP
 If you just want to run a working build of the code:

 `java -jar rdbms.jar`

-If you want to build the source code on your own machine, you'll need to:
+If you want to build the source code on your own machine, you'll need to make sure to list the `.../rdbms/lib/algs4.jar` in your dependencies and also use java 1.8.
+(1.9 seems to cause issues with this)

-Database commands:
+### Database commands:

-CREATE:
+#### CREATE:

 example #1: